-What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?
+- What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?

-(1) Positive Screenings
+- (1) Positive Screenings

-a.
+- a.
 Social Impact

-The Manager will measure the extent to which the activities of the investee

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. companies of the Fund align and contribute to one or more of the UN-SDGs.
+The Manager will measure the extent to which the activities of the investee companies of the Fund align and contribute to one or more of the UN-SDGs.